PTC-Education/PTC-Education.github.io/docs/thought-leadership/research-teaching/README.md

             <tbody>
                 <tr>
                     <td><iframe width="560" height="315" src="https://www.youtube.com/embed/8VkR3aVjnAA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></td>
                     <td>This video is shows an AR experience at the <b>BYU Smart Factory using Thingworx</b>.
-The BYU Manufacturing Engineering program have made a number of great demonstrations of how PTC technologies can be integrated into a university program. <a href="https://www.youtube.com/channel/UCTuy3xcrWT4Kx_nmt-jjYxQ">See more videos on the BYU Youtube Channel.</a></td>
+The BYU Manufacturing Engineering program have made a number of great demonstrations of how PTC technologies can be integrated into a university program. <a href="https://www.youtube.com/channel/UCTuy3xcrWT4Kx_nmt-jjYxQ">See more videos on the BYU YouTube Channel.</a></td>
                 </tr>
             </tbody>
         </table>